UniBreakfast/pacergame-rulebook-with-gpt/README.md

 ## **7. Customization and Flexibility**

-- **Adding New Activities:** You can add new activities at any time.
+- **Adding New Activities:** You can add new activities at any time, specifying the exact amount and appropriate units.
 - **Modifying Activities:**
   - **During Quests:** Not allowed.
   - **After Quests:** Allowed without retroactive effects.